Joseph Kiwánuka: Biography

-On December 20, 1960, Kiwánuka was promoted to Archbishop of Rubaga.
+On December 20, 1960, Kiwánuka was appointed Archbishop of Rubaga.
 He attended the Second Vatican Council from 1962 to 1965, during the course of which he assisted Pope Paul VI in the canonization of the Uganda Martyrs on October 18, 1964.
 His last great act was issuing a pastoral letter on political leadership and democratic maturity during the governmental crisis of President Milton Obote.
 He was considered likely to have been elevated to a cardinal.

-The Archbishop died shortly afterwards, at the age of 66.
+The Archbishop died shortly afterwards in Entebbe at the age of 66.
 He is buried in the metropolitan cathedral of Rubaga.